-Deborah Lanino has a unique connection to the art world.
+American artist Deborah Lanino has a unique connection to the art world.
 As a direct descendant of Bernardino Lanino, a successful Renaissance painter from Vercelli, Italy over 400 years ago, she finds this connection imbues her fusion of impressionism and expressionism with a unique insight.

 Deborah holds a Bachelor's degree in Fine Arts from Pratt Institute and a Masters Degree from Argosy University.
 She also studied art and art history at SACI in Florence, Italy.

 I remember drawing as soon as I could hold a crayon.
-Much later, while studying at SACI in Florence, Italy, I had the opportunity to gain first hand knowledge of a part of my own heritage and a unique link to the art world.
+Much later, while studying in Florence, Italy, I had the opportunity to gain first hand knowledge of a part of my own heritage and a unique link to the art world.
 Bernardino Lanino (1512-1582), a successful Renaissance painter from Vercelli, Italy, is a direct ancestor.
 His works from so long ago still have a powerful impact on the viewer today.

 I approach the canvas with spontaneous energy.
-Inspired by classical compositions, I often work them into abstractions in theme and variation, freeing them from representation so that color and form can also display its own expression.
-My goal is to make something transcendent and sublime.
-I use effects such as the soft, misty brushwork of Bernardino, as well as chiarsoscuro (lights and darks) and sfumato (smudging).
-Color fascinates me, I work with a vibrant palette creating painterly layered glazes and impasto effects.
-I thank God for the gift of art and the joy it brings.
+I often work the compositions into abstractions in theme and variation, freeing them from representation so that color and form can also display its own expression.
+My goal is to uplift and to bring positivity that hopefully brings the viewer to a positive place.